-Rising 150 metres above the centre of town, Mount Phousi cuts a distinctive figure on the Luang Prabang skyline.
-The hill is popular as a place to watch the sun rise or set over the Mekong River.
-From the summit you can enjoy a spectacular 360 degree outlook across the city and its many temples, and out over the surrounding landscape to the mountains in the distance.
-Count on spending a couple of hours for the climb and descent, with several stops to see the temples, rest under the shady trees and admire the magical views.
+Mount Phousi, standing at 100 m above sea level, is Luang Prabang’s highest hill.
+It’s popular as a place to watch the sun rise or set over the Mekong River.
+From the summit you can enjoy a spectacular panoramic view across the city and its many temples, and over the surrounding landscape to the mountains in the distance.